LogtalkDotOrg/logtalk.org/_pages/testing.md

 ## Caveats

 Logtalk can act as a shared resource when doing concurrent builds and using an initialization goal that turns off the `clean` flag for improved performance when running large test sets.
-In this case, when two or more builds use the same Logtalk resources (e.g. library or tool files), a race condition may happen if the builds try to compile and load the same file.
+In this case, when two or more builds use the same Logtalk resources (e.g., library or tool files), a race condition may happen if the builds try to compile and load the same file.
 CI servers usually support, natively or using a plug-in, a way to throttle concurrent builds and/or the definition of locks for shared resources.
 A better solution, supported in Logtalk 3.11.0 and later versions, is to ensure that each Logtalk instance uses a unique scratch directory for temporary files.
 This requires a backend Prolog system supporting an initialization goal that is called, or an initialization file that is loaded, before Logtalk itself is loaded.
 Using SWI-Prolog as an example and assuming a POSIX system, add to its `.swiplrc` initialization file the following code:

 ```logtalk
 :- multifile(logtalk_library_path/2).